tonikerttula/browserattacks/testingenvironment.md

 As we can see, now different VM in the intnet can access the other VM's hosted home page.

+#### Finally:

+If you need to reach internet, just go to the VM settings and change the internal network to NAT.
+You can add additional VM's to the internal network by just choosing the saved internal network in the network settings.

 [1]: https://i.imgur.com/BAaW0mU.png
 [2]: https://i.imgur.com/DkyhwDn.png
 [3]: https://i.imgur.com/GHWLCzy.png